panc0046/accessible/README.md

 > solution: Input email should have email validation.

 ### 8. Input email textbox size.
-> solution: Inout email textbox size should be small.
+> solution: Input email textbox size should be small.

 ### 9. Copyright symbol.
 > solution: copyright symbol can be write using html code.